emmt/FITSHeaders.jl/README.md

 Conversely, `Pair(card)` yields the pair `key => (val, com)`.
 The `convert` method is extended by the `FITSCards` package to perform these conversions.

-If the string value is too long of a FITS card, it shall be split across several consecutive `CONTINUE` cards when writing a FITS file.
+If the string value of a FITS card is too long, it shall be split across several consecutive `CONTINUE` cards when writing a FITS file.
 Likewise, if the comment of a commentary keyword is too long, it shall be split across several consecutive cards with the same keyword when writing a FITS file.